 I also use this solution to clean the inside of my microwave.
 Pour the mixture in a microwave-safe bowl, place bowl inside the microwave and turn it on high until the mixture boils and microwave’s window is steamy.
 Let cool for 5 minutes before opening the door, then remove the bowl and wipe the inside clean with a sponge.

-Not only do the low pH (i.e. 2.0 pH for lemon and 2.2 pH for vinegar) and high acid content of this lemon and vinegar solution help loosen mineral deposits and dissolve soap scum, but this solution also creates an environment that inhibits the growth of bacteria and many other microorganisms.
+Not only does the low pH (i.e. 2.0 pH for lemon and 2.2 pH for vinegar) and high acid content of this lemon and vinegar solution help loosen mineral deposits and dissolve soap scum, but this solution also creates an environment that inhibits the growth of bacteria and many other microorganisms.
 This makes this citrus cleaner especially useful for removing stains, fighting germs, and cleaning out mildew and mould.
 And as a bonus, this DIY cleaner will leave the whole place smelling fresh and citrusy.

 Baking soda and vinegar are two of the most useful household products that can be used to clean so many things and areas in your home.
 They form the basis of so many DIY cleaners.